dobbelina/repository.dobbelina/README.md

 # Ultimate Whitecream
-Ultimate Whitecream addon update	Version 1.1.77
+Ultimate Whitecream addon update	Version 1.1.78

+Added: Broken labels

-Fixed: Xtheatre
+Fixed: HQPorner

-Fixed: Pornhive
+Fixed: Pornsland

-Fixed: Xvideohits
+Partly Fixed: K18.co

 All credit to the fantastic people at reddit who has provided the fixes, and especially jdoedev & 12asdfg12